Shadowspedicey/instadicey-instagram-clone/backend/README.md

 ✅ Email verification - Used SendGrid with Identity to send verification emails (for sign up)

 ✅ Problem Details - Error responses follow problem details RFC 7807 specifications

+✅ Testing - Used xUnit for unit tests, and Sqlite (in-memory) for integration tests